zevv/npeg/README.md

 ### Tracing

-When compiled with `-d:npegTrace`, NPeg will dump its immediate representation of the compiled PEG, and will dump a trace of the execution during matching.
+When compiled with `-d:npegTrace`, NPeg will dump its intermediate representation of the compiled PEG, and will dump a trace of the execution during matching.
 These traces can be used for debugging or optimization of a grammar.